yamashita-kenngo/docs/gateway-user-guide.md

 discovering devices.
 Some devices have a "chain link" or other button that you should click when you are ready to scan for the new device.
 Other products have reset buttons that you have to hold for some period of time to reset the device.
 Still others require multiple power cycles, double-button presses and various schemes.
 Unfortunately there is no common approach across a broad spectrum of device makers!
-Our supported devices wiki will likely be your best bet to see methods that have worked for us.
+Our [wiki](https://github.com/mozilla-iot/wiki/wiki) will likely be your best bet to see methods that have worked for us.